Who are the Institutional Holders in Olin Corporation (OLN)?

-Olin Corporation (NYSE: OLN) is -26.62% lower on its value in year-to-date trading and has touched a low of $41.94 and a high of $67.25 in the current 52-week trading range.
+Olin Corporation (NYSE: OLN) is -17.45% lower on its value in year-to-date trading and has touched a low of $41.33 and a high of $67.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The OLN stock was last observed hovering at around $43.07 in the last trading session, with the day’s loss setting it -0.86% off its average median price target of $60.50 for the next 12 months.
-It is also 54.61% off the consensus price target high of $93.00 offered by analysts, but current levels are 6.2% higher than the price target low of $45.00 for the same period.
+The OLN stock was last observed hovering at around $47.62 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $59.00 for the next 12 months.
+It is also 48.95% off the consensus price target high of $93.00 offered by 17 analysts, but current levels are -18.7% lower than the price target low of $40.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now